Facts & Artifacts

 Clothing

-According to testimonies, two types of uniforms were used in the former Spaç labor camp: a brown uniform and another blue uniform with brown and white stripes, which were worn during the summer season.
-Prisoners were also given 2 shirts, 2 pairs of long underwear, footcloths, and 1 towel.
-For winter, they were issued military coats dyed black, 4 blankets, a straw mattress, 2 sheets, 2 pillowcases, and a straw pillow.
-During the winter season, prisoners isolated in solitary cells were only allowed to wear summer clothing, despite temperatures dropping below zero.
+According to testimonies, there were two types of uniforms used in the former Spaç prison-camp: a brown-coloured uniform and another blue uniform with brown and white stripes, which was used during the summer season.
+Prisoners were also given two shirts, two pairs of long underwear, footcloths, and one towel.
+For winter, military greatcoats painted black were provided, four blankets, a straw mattress, two sheets, two pillowcases, and a straw pillow.
+During the winter season, those isolated in cells were allowed only summer clothing, regardless of temperatures below zero.

-The families of prisoners were only allowed to bring undergarments and essential items such as prescription glasses, but not sunglasses.
+Family members of prisoners were allowed to bring only underwear and items of vital necessity, such as prescription glasses, but not sunglasses.

 Food

-Immediately upon arrival at the camp, prisoners were given eating utensils: a bowl and a spoon.
+Immediately after arrival in the camp, prisoners were given eating utensils, a bowl and a spoon.
 Other utensils were brought by family members.
-Hygiene in the dining hall was completely lacking.
-Meals were often poorly prepared and unhygienic.
-Drinking water was contaminated with minerals from the underground.
+Hygiene in the mess hall was completely lacking.
+Often meals were not well cooked and had dirt.
+Drinking water was contaminated by underground minerals.

-The food was insufficient and, according to testimonies, was portioned differently for those working underground, those working on the surface, and those unable to work due to physical incapacity or age.
-Families were allowed to bring food for their imprisoned relatives, but if visits were canceled, the food was not handed over.
-Additionally, the camp had a separate kitchen besides the mess hall where prisoners could cook food purchased from the camp store using the meager earnings they made from working in the galleries.
+Food was insufficient and, according to testimonies, had gram weights determined separately for those who worked underground, for those who worked on the surface, and for those who did not work due to physical inability and age.
+Family members were allowed to bring food for their relatives serving sentences, but if meetings were cancelled the food was not received.
+Also, in the camp there existed another kitchen besides the mess hall where prisoners could cook foods that they bought in the camp store with the little money they managed to earn from work in the gallery.

 Violence